Staff Directory

 Hobbies: I currently serve as the varsity football head coach here at LuHi and I absolutely love to study opponents film and prepare the team accordingly.
 I love to read entirely non-fiction.
 I am a huge fan of the Denver Broncos and met Hall of Fame quarterback John Elway when I was in 4th grade.
 He asked me to shoot his free throw at a charity basketball game.
 Unfortunately, I missed the free throw and that is why I don’t coach basketball today.

 Family: My wife Kelly and I met in college.
-We have one daughter, Maddelena, who is currently in the 9th grade.
+We have one daughter who currently attends LuHi.
 We have two outrageous cartoon character dogs Mira (Black Lab) and Rosie (a toy Havanese).

 Awards: Newell Sargent Award for Outstanding Educator 1999, LSA High School Teacher of the Year 2010, Randy Abbe Christian Service Award 2019